 - Yellowknife, NWT to Fort Smith: 740 km

 - Edmonton, AB to Fort Smith: 1,365 km

-For safety and information about the winter road between Fort Chipewyan, Alberta and Fort Smith, NWT, check the Parks website.
+For safety and information about the winter road between Fort Chipewyan, Alberta, and Fort Smith, NWT, check the regional government website.

 Driving distances from other communities, via the winter road through Wood Buffalo National Park: